 5. Set up automatic payments

 It’s generally good practice to set up autopay for your credit cards and any other monthly payments so that you reduce the chances of missing a payment — particularly if you have multiple accounts and multiple due dates to keep track of.

-Late payment fees for credit cards are typically over $30, and some will charge a penalty APR for a late payment, so it’s well worth the setup to avoid these consequences.
+Late payment fees for credit cards can exceed $30, and some will charge a penalty APR for late payments, so it’s well worth the setup to avoid these consequences.

-But this does not mean you should ignore your bills.
+But this doesn’t mean you should ignore your bills.
 Make sure you review every bill that comes in to make sure there aren’t any fraudulent charges on your account and to ensure any refunds you’re expecting come through.

 Find the best products to help you pay off debt

 Some of the most effective strategies for getting your head above water financially often involve a balance transfer credit card or personal loan.

 Once you’ve decided the best route for your situation and budget, the next step is choosing the right card or loan from dozens of available options.
 Credible is here to help you make the right decision by allowing you to compare credit cards and personal loan options, so you can find the right fit for your needs.